Japan Souvenirs

 5. Wagashi (Traditional Sweets)

-My personal favorite is the sakura mochi, a pink, cherry blossom-flavored sweet that’s wrapped in a pickled cherry leaf.
+My personal favorite is the sakura mochi, a pink, cherry blossom-flavored sweet wrapped in a pickled cherry leaf.

 6. Japanese Stationery